georgi/shinmun/README.md

     * base_path: if your blog should not be rendered to your site root, you can define a sub path here (like `blog`)

-    * images_path: used for templates helper
+    * images_path: used for templates helper, defaults to `images`

-    * javascripts_path: used for templates helper
+    * javascripts_path: used for templates helper, defaults to `javascripts`

-    * stylesheets_path: used for templates helper
+    * stylesheets_path: used for templates helper, defaults to `stylesheets`

+    * pack_javascripts: a list of scripts to be compressed to a file named `all.js` Note that you define a yaml array here without file extensions, so it should like `[jquery, jquery-form]`

+    * pack_stylesheets: a list of files to be concatenated to a file named `all.css` Note that you define a yaml array here without file extensions , so it should like `[reset, grid]`

 ### Layout